 The Dabistan is generally liberal in tone, being expansive in coverage of religions and sects; the treatment extends (though unevenly) to Hindus, Jainas, Sikhs, Tibetan Buddhists, Jews, Christians, Muslims, Zoroastrians, philosophers, and Sufis.
 The chapter on Islam has been criticised for eccentricities and distortions in reporting.
 The author was averse to the type of insular Sunni Islam promoted by the Mughal emperor Aurangzeb.
 Much of the book appears to have been written during the latter part of the reign of Shah Jahan (1628-57).
 (44)

-The information about Azar Kaivan given in the Dabistan is rather piecemeal.
-The author was personally acquainted with a number of Kaivan's disciples, and recorded some firsthand information about the latter.
+The information about Azar Kaivan, found in the Dabistan, is rather piecemeal.
+The author was personally acquainted with a number of Kaivan's disciples, and recorded some firsthand information about them.
 The author himself appears to have been born in Patna about 1615, becoming a follower of the Sipasiyan while still in his childhood.
 During his adult years he lived in several different parts of India, including Kashmir; he apparently travelled for the purpose of studying different religious traditions.
 In 1649 he moved to the remote Kalinga region on the eastern shore of India; in this connection, the suggestion has been made that he was escaping harassment from the Sunni ulama.
 (45)

 The author's name does not appear in the Dabistan.
 This identity may have been omitted because of the religious intolerance that hallmarked the reign of Aurangzeb (1658-1707).
 This was a time when heretical views could reap the penalty of death, the liberal policy of Akbar having been undermined and reversed.